Investment Management vs Asset Management In India: What is the difference?

-The investment strategy is highly brimful of various jargons, and superfluous titles that ultimately make implications for holding the money.
+The investment strategy is highly brimful of various jargon, and superfluous titles that ultimately make implications for holding the money.
 As a result, for investors, management of the investment effectively becomes a daunting challenge.
 But still there comes a big difference between Investment management Vs Asset Management.

 Yet, hiring a professional expert can reduce these risks.
 You might have heard how asset and investment management is gaining popularity over time.
-If you haven’t been acquainted with these investing terms, let me help you to shed some light on both the investment strategies.
+If you haven’t been acquainted with these investing terms, let me help you to shed some light on both investment strategies.
 Weighing up both strategies individually can help you determine how it can be a useful tool for holding cash in the long run.

 What is Investment Management?

+The process of building and managing an investment portfolio is known as investment management.
+Investment management entails developing an investment plan, purchasing and selling investments like stocks and bonds, maintaining the asset allocation of the portfolio, and addressing tax consequences.
+Investment management can be done individually or with the assistance of an advisor.
 Investment management mainly focuses on overseeing the daily operations of the property.
 Together with this, they work closely with the tenants of the property and handle the tenant’s grievances, making it easier for the owners to perform other works.

-Types of Investment Managers
+And What Are The Types of Investment Managers?

 Commercial Property Managers manage all the real estate business activities, including industrial buildings and handling of more nuanced administrative tasks.

-Single-family Property Managers work for identifying the right investment for the investors and renting their houses for an additional income.
+Single-family Property Managers work for identifying the right investment for the investors and renting their houses for additional income.

 What is Asset Management?